-Torq is a junior mineral exploration company focused on the acquisition and exploration of mineral resource properties.
-The Company is incorporated under the Business Corporations Act (British Columbia) and is a reporting issuer in British Columbia, Alberta and Ontario.
-The Company is listed on the TSX-V, where its shares trade under the symbol TORQ.V and on the OTCQX where its shares trade under the US symbol TRBMF.
+Torq Resources Inc. was incorporated under the Business Corporations Act (British Columbia) and is listed on the TSX Venture Exchange (the "Exchange") as a Tier 2 mining issuer.
+The Company's shares trade under the symbol TORQ.V in Canada and on the OTCQX under the US symbol TRBMF.
 The Company is principally engaged in the acquisition and exploration of mineral property interests with a focus in the Americas, particularly Chile.

-The information presented consists of the Financial Statements of the Company, and the following 100% beneficially owned subsidiaries:
+A summary of the Company's subsidiaries included in the Company's Financial Statements as at March 31, 2024 are as follows: